GitKraken Desktop Documentation

 Note: All self-hosted server integrations, including Bitbucket Data Center, require an Advanced subscription tier or higher.

-Connecting to Bitbucket Data Center
+How to connect Bitbucket Data Center

 Note: GitKraken Desktop supports Bitbucket Data Center versions released within the past year.